 The balance purchase price of a LACA property is normally settled within 90 days after a successful bid, while a non-LACA property allows you to settle the balance within 120 days.

 Before you consider buying an auctioned property, ensure that you have enough cash allocated to pay the balance purchase price.
 This helps to prevent your deposit being forfeited due to late payment caused by any possible reason.

 2. Making a bad investment

 Obviously, property prices and rental yields vary due to various factors.

 However, just because it is cheap doesn’t mean it will make a good investment.
 Like any property investment, you need to consider all the factors, depending on whether you are buying for your own occupation, as an investor, or as a speculator.
 If you make the mistake of buying a house at a shoddy location, the price may remain the same for a long time.

-Also, no one is likely to want to buy the property from you until years and years later, so you may end up making a loss in the long run.
+After all, no one may want to buy the property from you until years and years later, so you need to be prepared to be in for the long run.

 3. Trouble evicting previous occupants

 Unfortunately, an auctioned property does not always come with vacant possession, so if there are people occupying the property, it is your job to get them out after you successfully bid for the property.